Keyboard with lock

 Where do we process your personal data and how do we keep it secure?

 We process data at our registered office: 3rd Floor, 40 Queen Street, London, EC4R 1DD.
-Our staff who work remotely and our third party service providers do so under contracts which protect your data, as described below.
+Our staff who work remotely and our third-party service providers do so under contracts which protect your data, as described below.

 We have put in place appropriate security measures to prevent your personal data from being accidentally lost, or used, accessed, altered, or disclosed in an unauthorised way.
 In addition, we limit access to your personal data to those employees, agents and contractors who have a business need to know.
-They will only process your personal data on our instructions and they are subject to a duty of confidentiality.
+They will only process your personal data on our instructions, and they are subject to a duty of confidentiality.

 We have put in place procedures to deal with any suspected personal data breach.
-BEIS will notify you and the Information Commissioner’s Office of a breach where it is legally required to do so.
+DBT will notify you and the Information Commissioner’s Office of a breach where it is legally required to do so.

 We will take all steps necessary to ensure that your data is processed and stored in a secure environment, in accordance with our legal obligations and the UK GDPR and DPA 2018.